 PIRGIM Students work with professional staff at colleges and universities across Michigan to make sure our peers have the skills, opportunities and training they need to create a better, more sustainable future for all of us.

-This year we’re working on almost a dozen campuses across the state to help register thousands of young people to vote for the 2020 Election.
+Last fall, we worked on almost a dozen campuses across the state to help register thousands of young people to vote for the 2020 Election.